-Method Railroad Retirement Board - Contact Information

-CALL 1-877-772-5772

-Calls to this number are free.

-If you press "0," you may speak with an RRB representative from 9:00 am to 3:30 pm, Monday, Tuesday, Thursday, and Friday, and from 9:00 am to 12:00 pm on Wednesday.

-If you press "1", you may access the automated RRB HelpLine and recorded information 24 hours a day, including weekends and holidays.
+Method Railroad Retirement Board - Contact Information CALL 1-877-772-5772Calls to this number are free.If you press "0," you may speak with an RRB representative from 9:00 am to 3:30 pm, Monday, Tuesday, Thursday, and Friday, and from 9:00 am to 12:00 pm on Wednesday.If you press "1", you may access the automated RRB HelpLine and recorded information 24 hours a day, including weekends and holidays.

-ТТҮ 1-312-751-4701

-This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
+Method Railroad Retirement Board - Contact Information ТТҮ 1-312-751-4701Calls to this number are not free.This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
+WEBSITE rrb.gov/

-Calls to this number are not free.

-WEBSITE https://secure.rrb.gov/